YijianZhou/MESS/README.md

 (2) Run MESS <br>

 **Installation** <br>
 MESS is a set of codes.
 All you need is to setup proper Python environment.
 This can be accomplished easily by installing [Anaconda](https://www.anaconda.com/products/individual#Downloads), [Obspy](https://github.com/obspy/obspy/wiki/Installation-via-Anaconda), and [Pytorch](https://pytorch.org/) sequentially.
-Or you can use the *env/mess.yml* file in the with *conda*.
+Or you can use the *env/mess.yml* file with *conda*.